KonradHoeffner/tempoguide/index.md

 ### Dragon Stompy

-Slightly unfavored matchup but can be beat by fetching basics ASAP and focussing on staying alive through the early turns.
+Slightly unfavored matchup but can be beat by fetching basics ASAP and focusing on staying alive through the early turns.
 Hopefully they run out of haymakers before you run out of answers.
 Hydroblasts and Consign to Memory are most important here but Goyfs are great as well.
 Null Rod?